krakrukra/PocketAdmin/extra/wiki/bootloader.md

 7. tap on capslock 20 times or more again
 8. click on "Choose" button (bottom right)
 9. select the /firmware/firmware_13nnn.dfu file
+10. select "Internal Flash" as target region (Target ID = 00)
-10. click on "Upgrade" button (bottom right)
+11. click on "Upgrade" button (bottom right)
-11. confirm by clicking "yes"
+12. confirm by clicking "yes"
-12. wait for update process to finish, pull the device out
+13. wait for update process to finish, pull the device out